dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 Web components allows us to import other components using `<link rel="components">` tags.
 For example, suppose we created a file `clickcounter.html` that contains the declaration of the click-counter component as we had above.
-Then, our last example could be rewritten as follows:
+Then the preceding example could be rewritten as follows:

 {% highlight html %}
 {% raw %}